Vegan food near me: Your guide to the vegan restaurants in Las Vegas

 Tacotarian

 This neighborhood taco shop is so much more than that.
 With a menu created by Executive Chef John Simmons of Firefly and Tacos + Beer, Tacotarian serves up a dozen tacos, plus Mexican staples like enchiladas, and then some funky twists like Taki Elotes (Taki covered elote).
 Plus, they’ve got booze and one of the best vegan brunches in town weekends from 11 a.m. – 2 p.m.
-They have four locations — southwest Las Vegas, Blue Diamond, Henderson and the Arts District.
+They have five locations — southwest Las Vegas, Blue Diamond, Henderson, The Strip at Miracle Mile and the Arts District.
+They also have a location in San Diego, so if you’re looking for vegan food there, Tacotarian is a sure bet.
+If you crave Tacotarian at home, the brand launched shelf-stable plant-based meats you can find online.

 Tarantino’s Vegan